 Born and raised in Zagreb, Juraj Žlof has a masters degree in Agriculture and Rural Development from the University of Zagreb.
 He was the club president of the first American football team in Croatia, known as Zagreb Thunder, for five years.
 He has worked in recruitment, retail and the tourism industry, and began working with startups in 2017.
 He went through several accelerator programs, including Startup bootcamp Insurtech in London, Startup bootcamp Smart City and IOT in Amsterdam, Startup Factory in Zagreb, Croatia and ABC in Ljubljana, Slovenia.
+When considering your travel options, keep in to account these timeshare exit companies assistance so you are not tied to an specific location.

 Juraj Žlof is the founder of GrowthFix, an “idea to traction” consultancy, as well as TransferHero, a start-up offering environmentally sustainable airport transfers.
 Their slogans tell the TransferHero story: “A greener planet is only a ride away” and “For every trip you take we plant a tree.”
 We had a chance to talk to Juraj Žlof about his startup and here is the conversation, edited for clarity and brevity.